RobbieHember/fcgadgets/README.md

 9. Run the simulation and save the outputs by calling the method RunProject.
 10. Import output variables to analysis session by calling LoadScenarioResults.
 11. Calculate GHG balance variables, including net sector greenhouse gas balance by calling the method CalculateGHGBalance.

+### Big projects (wall to wall)
+Simulation across continuous, regular grids is faciliated by a tile system developed for BC.
+Such projects are supported by the **utilities_tile** module.

 ## TIPS
 * The **meta** dictionary tracks all necessary information about a project.